eilifso/sumstud-2022/docs/adam.md

 |10 millipedes | 1 centipede |
 |2 monograms | 1 diagram |
 |1 trillion pins| 1 terrapin|

 ##Ways to use a barometer to find the height of a building
+1. Measure the height of the barometer.
+Scale the side of the building, measuring its height in barometer-units.
+2. Drop the barometer from the top of the building.
+Measure the time until it hits the street.
+Correcting for the mass/surface ratio of the instrument, use basic acceleration equation to find the height.
+3. Tie string to top of barometer.
+Lower from roof to almost ground.
+Swing.
+Period of pendulum can be used to find distance from barometer's Center of Gravity to top of building.
+4.Tie string to top of barometer.
+Lower from roof to almost ground.
+Swing.
+Period of pendulum can be used to find distance from barometer's Center of Gravity to top of building.

 ##Late